nathanielce24/Feedforward-Neural-Net/README.md

 NeuralNet:
 * Creates an array of DenseLayer objects given network architecture
-* Handles forward-propogation and back-propogation for the entire network
+* Handles forward-propagation and back-propagation for the entire network
 * Trains and evaluates the model

 Train: